CONFLICT MINERALS REPORT OF PLEXUS CORP.

 As stated in our Conflict Minerals Policy, we require all in-scope suppliers to provide completed conflict minerals declarations using the CMRT.
 We may reconsider our willingness to partner with suppliers that fail to comply with our Conflict Minerals Policy.

-As part of our risk management plan under the OECD Guidance, when these facilities were reported on a CMRT by one of the suppliers surveyed, risk mitigation activities were initiated.
+As part of our risk management plan under the OECD Guidance, any high-risk smelter facilities reported on a CMRT by one of the suppliers surveyed, risk mitigation activities were initiated.
 Through the Provider, submissions that include any of the above facilities immediately produce a receipt instructing the supplier to take their own risk mitigation actions.
-The mitigation actions may include the submission of a product specific CMRT to better identify the connection to products that they supply to us, escalating up to removal of these red-flag smelters from their supply chain.
+The mitigation actions may include the submission of a product specific CMRT to better identify the connection to products that they supply to us, escalating up to removal of these smelters from their supply chain.

 As per the OECD Due Diligence Guidance, risk mitigation will depend on the supplier’s specific context.
 Suppliers are given clear performance objectives within reasonable timeframes with the ultimate goal of progressive elimination of these risks from the supply chain.
 Furthermore, suppliers are guided to our third-party vendor’s learning management system to engage in educational materials on mitigating the risk of smelters or refiners in the supply chain.